Reference: Verify

 }

-The plugin automatically downloads the http4k public key, resolves sigstore bundles for all http4k dependencies, and verifies every signature.
+The plugin automatically downloads the http4k signing key list, resolves sigstore bundles for all http4k dependencies, and verifies every signature using the correct key for each artifact.
 If any artifact has been tampered with, the build fails.
-Verification results are cached locally — subsequent builds have zero overhead until dependencies change.
+Verification results are cached locally - subsequent builds have zero overhead until dependencies change.

 (Optional) Configuration#